 In the shadow of Syria's snipers

-Civilians walk near upright buses barricading a street, which serve as protection from snipers loyal to Syria's President Bashar al-Assad, in Aleppo's rebel-controlled Bustan al-Qasr neighborhood March 21, 2015.
-REUTERS/Ammar Abdullah
+Children play near a bus barricading a street, which serves as protection from snipers loyal to Syria's President Bashar al-Assad, in Aleppo's rebel-controlled Bustan al-Qasr neighborhood January 28, 2015.
+REUTERS/Abdalrhman Ismail

-Rebel fighters of al-Jabha al-Shamiya (the Shamiya Front) run with their weapons to avoid snipers, north of Handarat camp in Aleppo, February 8, 2015.
-REUTERS/Hosam Katan

-Cloth used for cover from snipers is pictured in the besieged town of Arbeen in eastern Ghouta, Damascus January 17, 2015.
-REUTERS/Yaseen Al-Bushy

 A woman reporter runs with a rebel fighter to avoid snipers at the frontline against the Islamic State fighters in Aleppo's northern countryside October 10, 2014.
 REUTERS/Jalal Al-Mamo